baladon-lucas-pardinas/NMT-Translation-gn-es/README.md

 # NLP - Neural Machine Translation (gn-es) using data augmentation

-The project is a wrapper around the MarianNMT Machine Translation software.
+The project is a wrapper around the MarianNMT Machine Translation C++ software.
 It is part of our university thesis project, where we try to enhance the Guaraní-Spanish translation quality by implementing a syntax grammar capable of generating millions of syntactically correct sentence pairs in both languages.